Michael-Girma/Lyrically/README.md

 This bot is built on top of the TgFancy framework - a neat and simple Node.Js framework to interact with telegram's bot api.
-Uses the genius api and scrapes results to send lyrics and also integrates the [SMLoadr.js]() module for its download song feature.
+Uses the genius api and scrapes results to send lyrics and also integrates the [SMLoadr.js](https://github.com/mrmazakblu/SMLoader)module for its download song feature.
 All logs are sent to a firebase backend.

 ## Usage